 Even if you focus on only 20% of veganism (avoiding meat and dairy where it’s convenient to do so) then you will enjoy 80% of the benefits.

-Sure, you might be a strict vegan one day, but at the start of your vegan journey, just don’t worry about all that stuff.
+Sure, you might be a strict vegan one day.
+But at the start of your vegan journey, you just don’t need to worry about all that stuff.

 5. Don’t give up

 It’s common to make mistakes when you fist go vegan.
 Don’t beat yourself up about it.
 Even if you fall off the wagon in a major way and find youself half weay through a meat feast pizza at 3 am, don’t worry about it.
 Just pick up where you left off the next day.